preetamherald/django-imgur/README.md

     <img src="{{ mymodel.photo.url }}">

-#made with ? by Preetam Yadav
+# made with ♥️ by Preetam Yadav